HowIsThisNotTaken/sourcebans-extended/README.md

 Yo do not need to set permissions permissions on the web panel for groups.

 There are chat commands: /bring, /goto, /freeze, /unfreeze, /god, /ungod, /kill, /respawn, /strip.
-You can use names, steam name, steamid, or steamid64.
+You can use names, steamid, or steamid64.

 You can also use the c menu to ban, kick, freeze, or view ban history!